Urethramancer/signor/docs/Tags.md

 The `placeholder` tag provides a keyword to show in the usage output instead of the string for the input type.
 Recommended for most non-boolean options.

 ## Commands
-Tool commands are keyword arguments which are specified as its own standalone argument.
+Tool commands are keyword arguments which are specified as their own standalone arguments.
 Only one top-level command can be called in one invocation, but they can be nested with their own sub-commands, each having its own structure with options and even deeper commands.
 A good example of this is Git.

 ### Aliases
 Tool commands can have alternative names if the base name is too long to type all the time.
 Use the `aliases` tag to specify a comma-separated list of alternatives.